WeCare-Support-Group-Chat/WeCare-server/api_doc.md

 }
 OR
 {
-  "message": "Username must be unique"
+  "message": "username must be unique"
 }
 OR
 {
   "message": "Password is required"
 }
+OR
+{
+  "message": "Password must be at least 5 characters long" }
 ```